seaty6/MyAKHScripts/README.md

 This script is launched with Admin rights on every workstation logon and unlock with Task Scheduler.
 You can use [this Task Scheduler Guide](http://forum.notebookreview.com/threads/the-throttlestop-guide.531329/#post-6865107) to start as Administrator so the remappings work in elevated applications as well.

-I used [DefKey](https://defkey.com/) to minimize conflicting shortcuts with applications I use, and I suggest you do the same as well.
+I used [DefKey](https://defkey.com/) to minimize conflicting shortcuts with applications I use, and I suggest you do the same as well, especially when making a global keyboard shortcut.
+I've had to frequently reassign things due to conflicts in other applications - Mostly the Adobe Creative Suite, FL Studio, and VS Code.